Australia Travel Planning - Part 1: Deciding What to See and Do

 How long to stay.

-I am currently planning my own trip (retirement gift to myself) and I thought you might be interested in seeing some of the strategies and resources I use.
+I recently returned from my own trip (retirement gift to myself) and I thought you might be interested in seeing some of the strategies and resources I used.
 I will discuss and use my itinerary as an example.

-As I have been to Australia twice previously, this trip will incorporate some regions I have not been to before, as well as and the required visits to Queensland to see friends.
+As I have been to Australia twice previously, this recent trip incorporated some regions I had not been to before, as well as the required visits to Queensland to see friends.

 By sharing my process, as I did with my trip to Scotland, I hope to give you some ideas on how you can save money traveling and make planning your vacation a bit easier.